toyetola/fliqpaybetest/Readme.md

  - __admin__ - top-level who can do everything (including managing users) agents can do and beyond
  - __agent__ - agent see request tickets, comments on tickets and update ticket statuses
- - __customer__ - create an account, submit support tickets, view owned support request and statuses, comments on ticket when an agent or admin as replied.
+ - __customer__ - create an account, submit support tickets, view owned support request and statuses, comments on ticket when an agent or admin has replied.

  **Routes**